digitalcredit-io/whitepaper/WhitePaperv1.0.md

 List<Post> posts = Post.findAll();
 ```

-You can also limit the number of lookups:
+You can also limit the fetch result number:

 ```java
 List<Post> posts = Post.all().fetch(20);//fetch the first 20 result